 Any aircraft that has been damaged after a safety inspection or has a known history of problems shall not be permitted to fly until it has been satisfactorily repaired and re-inspected.
 Materials used for repair may come from any source.
 Tails may also be repaired/replaced, and the parts may come from any source.
-However, they must come from models that are retired and will no longer be used in that competition.
-In addition, they may only be used by 1 pilot until that MODEL retires from competition.
 However, if a pilot chooses to completely replace a damaged wing or fuselage, the replacement wing or fuselage may come only from that pilot's alternate aircraft.
 In other words, a pilot may not use more than two wings or two fuselages, or both, during one contest.